-- 1. Download ble_app_hrs_multi_link_fw.bin to a GR5515 SK Board through GProgrammer. - 2.
+- 1. Download ble_app_hrs_multi_link.bin to an SK Board through GProgrammer. - 2.
 In Profile > HRS on GRToolbox, enable device scanning and connect to a device advertising as "GR_HRM_MLINK". - 3.
 After successful connection, you can view the changing heart rate curve and Contact Detected status in the HRS module.